23AshishB/CSL-Boundaries/README.md

   <img src="https://github.com/user-attachments/assets/e8de641c-df1d-484c-ace0-0cdfe2962ee4" width="45%" />
 </p>

-In this case the value of $\Sigma$ can be calculated as:
+In this case the value of $\Sigma$ can be calculated as demonstrated below and can be plotted with various orientation angle:

 $$\Sigma = \frac{\sqrt{5}a \times \sqrt{5}a}{a\times a} = 5 $$